Mary of the Divine Heart: Religious life

 In 1888, she visited the Hospital of Darfeld, founded by her father, with her mother and encountered a girl involved in a scandal.
 Maria Droste zu Vischering reached out to the unfortunate.
 That episode can be considered her first contact with the charism of the Sisters of the Good Shepherd.
 In the parish church, a short time later, she again heard the voice of Jesus, who told her: "You must enter the convent of the Good Shepherd".
 On 21 November 1888, at the age of 25, she joined that congregation.
 When she received the religious habit, she received the religious name Mary of the Divine Heart.
 Her initial duties were to attend to visitors as the doorkeeper.

-For Sister Mary, the devotion to the Heart of Christ always merged with the devotion to the Blessed Sacrament: "I could never separate the devotion to the Heart of Jesus from the devotion to the Blessed Sacrament, and I will never be able to explain how and how much the Sacred Heart of Jesus deigned to favour me in the Blessed Sacrament of the Eucharist."
+For Mary of the Divine Heart, the devotion to the Heart of Christ always merged with the devotion to the Blessed Sacrament: "I could never separate the devotion to the Heart of Jesus from the devotion to the Blessed Sacrament, and I will never be able to explain how and how much the Sacred Heart of Jesus deigned to favour me in the Blessed Sacrament of the Eucharist."

 In 1891, she devoted herself to the girls sent to the Good Shepherd Sisters in Münster for rehabilitation and care.
 With an ardent love for youth ministry, she maintained that "the most needy, the most miserable, the most forsaken are the children I love best."